This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Trying to pick a place to explore for the very first time as a solo traveler can be daunting to say the least, especially if you are a woman.
+Trying to pick a place to explore as a solo traveler can be daunting to say the least, especially if you are a woman.

-The world tells us to be afraid and to be hesitant about traveling alone overseas; even now after 8 years of solo travel, people still question me when I talk about my ventures around the world, and even more so when I mention that I travel alone.
+The world tells us to be afraid and to be hesitant about traveling alone overseas; even now after a decade of solo travel, people still question me when I talk about my ventures around the world, and even more so when I mention that I travel alone.

 Iceland has definitely become a hit place to visit, now with cheap and frequent flights both from Europe and North America – you can even do a free week-long stopover with Icelandair between the two continents to make the most of a trip overseas.

 With a population of just 300,000 people on a good day, it makes sense that it has a small-town vibe nationwide.

 Iceland is probably one of the safest countries I’ve traveled to over the years and I felt totally comfortable there on my own.
 In fact, it has one of the lowest crime rates in the world.

 Between its location, ease and accessibility, culture and safety record, Iceland is the perfect place for first time solo travelers, especially women.

 While Peru might not initially strike you as a great destination for solo female travelers, I’ve found the opposite to be the case.